 Beck proposed a European tour where many American acts went to build up an "International" reputation that would sell well back home.
 The tour was even announced in papers on October 5.
 However, the recent Boer War had depressed the UK economy, and Beck thought it prudent to postpone the tour.
 Europe could wait.

-Instead, Houdini performed at Memphis's Grand Theater in October and November.
+Instead, Houdini performed at Memphis's Grand Opera House in October and November.
 By now he was doing straitjacket escapes as part of his act.
 In December, he arrived in Cincinnati to play the Columbia Theater.
 Beck arrived in town on December 16, and the men finalized a three year contract.
 Beck and his wife saw Houdini perform at the Columbia on December 17.

 Before the end of the year, Houdini performed one more police station handcuff escape in his home town of New York.
 However, when he began to strip, the sergeant protested: "That don't go...
 You've got to keep your clothes on."